Frequently Asked Questions

 When you work with Prosperity Finance, we invite you to talk to us as early as you can because we would like to help you from the very start.
 It does not matter if you are not ready to apply; that’s why we are here to help you.
 We are interested in understanding your situation and goals, so we can provide the right advice to make your journey easier.
 Remember, we offer a free service.

-Do mortgage brokers charge a fee?
+Do mortgage advisors charge a fee?

-How mortgage brokers make money?
+How mortgage advisors make money?

-Most of the time, mortgage brokers get paid a commission by lenders for their services after the loan settles.
+Most of the time, mortgage advisors get paid a commission by lenders for their services after the loan settles.
 The commission varies from one lender to another.
 We can be liable for a commission ‘clawback’ if the client repays their loan within 3 years.

-What makes a good mortgage broker?
+What makes a good mortgage advisor?

-Not all brokers are equal.
+Not all advisors are equal.
 Unfortunately, at the moment in NZ, the commission only structure and entry into the industry attract “a certain kind of person” who does not necessary always act professionally (The process is tightening.).

-• Good brokers are solution focused, rather than price focused and loan size.
+• Good advisors are solution focused, rather than price focused and loan size.
 We are not saying the interest rate etc. are not important.
 We don’t want our clients to waste any of their hard-earned money, but only if the solution meets their needs and facilitates future goals.
 To provide a good solution, they must listen and ask lots of good questions to understand people’s situations and goals.

-• Good brokers focus on relationships, not transactional model.
+• Good advisors focus on relationships, not transactional model.
 Once the loan is settled, they should continue to look after you, renew your loan, refix, and keep in regular contact.
 The reason they do these things is simply because these are important to you, so they should care!

 Finally, we suggest you read other clients’ reviews and see what people have to say about them.